WE ARE BUILDING A FIELD

 FOUNDER + DIRECTOR

 Sydney Skov is an international development practitioner and former professional dancer.
-As a Boren Fellow and Fulbright Scholar, Sydney spent 3 years in India working with Kolkata Sanved, a pioneer in the field of dance therapy for development in India.
+As a Boren Fellow and Fulbright Scholar, Sydney spent 3 years in Kolkata working with Kolkata Sanved, a pioneer in the field of dance therapy for development in India.
 Sydney holds an MA in sustainable international development and currently helps launch high-impact social ventures around the world while leading FREE BODY PROJECT.